-I’ve moved 6 times in the 10 years I’ve been married (7 cities, 3 provinces and 2 different countries), I’ve sold it all and had to buy it all back.
+I’ve moved 6 times in the first 10 years I’ve been married (7 cities, 3 provinces and 2 different countries), I’ve sold it all and had to buy it all back.
 I’ve become estranged from family.
 I’ve lost and gained friends (and weight), I’ve been utterly lost and seen the light, I’ve cried myself to sleep & stayed awake all night staring at my kids.

-I’ve been away from my best friend/husband while depressed & taking care of our 2 young boys all alone, for months on end.
+I’ve been away from my best friend while depressed & taking care of our 2 young boys all alone, for months on end.
 I’ve fought for getting my way & been close to calling it quits.
 I’ve gone through this & more, much more …

 but so what right?

-being strong is asking for help. having courage is finding support. going at it alone is letting the cycle continue.
+Being strong is asking for help.
+Having courage is finding support.
+Going at it alone is letting the cycle continue.

 I’ve made it thru and not only gotten through it, but am here, better than ever and ready to take my life and kick this world right side up again!
 Now-a-days I wake up happy (imagine that!) and at a decent time!
 I’m ready to greet the day, sweat and work out.
-I laugh with my kids and husband a LOT more, and have energy to play with them.
+I laugh with my kids a LOT more, and have energy to play with them.

 I am conscious of what goes in my body regarding food and supplements and I don’t get sick as often, (and when I do I can read my body telling me when it’s coming and I kick that sicknesses ass)!
 My moods are more upbeat (with a big help from Medicinal Mushrooms like Chaga & Reishi), and my body is way more fit and toned.
 My face has cleared up, my sleep is super restful, and I’m actually accomplishing more and more everyday!
 My confidence has grown, and damn it, I’VE GROWN!
-There was a time that I would joke that I felt too immature to have a husband and kids.
+There was a time that I would joke that I felt too immature to have kids.
 Now I feel grown up, mature and responsible, but maybe still too young! (haha, young at heart!)

 I think I’ve done it.
 Don’t get me wrong, I’m not done done, I’m still working, I’m still eating to live and working out.
 I’m still trying my damnedest every day to be patient and calm, to smash fear in the face & grow… but boy oh boy am I happy to be here where I am.